Production Records

 - Filing — status, notes, audit trail of every change.

-Volume and proof-gallon math is computed on insert/update, not entered by hand:
+Volume and proof-gallon math is computed for you, not entered by hand:

 You enter the inputs; vestl computes the rest.
 This eliminates a class of TTB filing errors.